 So this email will show you 5 videos worth modeling to help you write great titles and save time.

-Btw, if you want to save more time and use a title generator that uses all the titles ever featured in Creator Hooks, check out Creator Hooks Pro.
+P.S.
+If you want to save more time and use a title generator that uses all the titles from this newsletter, check out Creator Hooks Pro.

 Why this works:

-Curiosity – This title opens a loop because it makes you want to know what the lie is.
+Curiosity – This opens a loop and makes you want to know what these 3 business ideas are.

-How you can use this framework: Tell your audience about a lie you used to believe for years.
+How you can use this framework: Tell your audience about how you tried many of the options they’re considering and which ones you were successful with.

 Examples of this framework in action: